hasadna/Open-Subs/docs/dev/source/env.rst

 This sets up the address of the Open-Knesset API server at https://localhost:8000

-If you want to run without a backend - set offline: true in the settings.js file
+If you want to run without a backend - set `offline` to true in the settings.js file.

 if you are running open knesset, make sure to run your local open knesset on https by using manage.py runsslserver